-In order for a report to be accepted, four criteria must be met.
-(1) The adult must be over the age of 18; (2) the adult must meet the criteria for determining vulnerability; (3) there must be an allegation of maltreatment by a caregiver; and (4) the reported maltreatment must have occurred in a community setting.
-If any of the four criteria are not met, the report will be screened out or not accepted and may be reported or referred to another agency or organization.
+In order for a report to be accepted, five criteria must be met.
+(1) The adult must be over the age of 18; (2) the adult must meet the criteria for determining vulnerability; (3) there must be an allegation of maltreatment by a caregiver; (4) the reported maltreatment must have occurred in a community setting; and (5) The maltreatment must have occurred at the hands of a caregiver (or adult themselves).
+If any of the five criteria are not met, the report will be screened out or not accepted and may be reported or referred to another agency or organization.

-Intake Practitioners must collect adequate information on both the APS Pre-Screener and the Intake Tool.
+Intake practitioners must collect adequate information on the APS Intake Tool.
 This includes information to allow the case manager to locate the adult.
 If the adult's name and/or address is not known there must be enough identifying information for the case manager to reasonably locate the adult.